KsNewSpace/Parallax_MaskKSC/README.md

 # Parallax_MaskKSC
 Simple mod to mask out the Kerbal Space Center from Parallax scatters using a custom black and white mask.
+This mod as is, is adapted to a 2.7x size "Enhanced Kerbal Space Center".
+You will have to mod it to fit it to your needs.

 # Installation (hacky)